Skip to main content

 Source: Roster of 23d HQ officers, from family of Oscar Seale; Awards and Decorations; West Point Graduates list from Cliff Simenson, 27 Dec 2002; photo courtesy Find a Grave (West Point yearbook, 1939)

-He got involved in Latin American service after the war, when officers were selected for missions in Central and South America.
+After the war, he got involved in Latin American service, when officers were selected for missions in Central and South America.
 A 1986 article in The Columbus Ledger quotes Schroeder as saying that "after the post-war communist encroachment in Europe, the United States decided to get a 'foothold' in its own neighborhood."

 He was stationed in Venezuela for three years, went to Japan during the Korean War, and then attended the Army War College.
 After serving as an Intelligence Officer on the General Staff of the Joint Chiefs, he was appointed commandant of the Caribbean School in Panama in 1961.